salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 tags: ["Azure", "Service Bus"]
 summary: "Get started with Azure Service Bus client library for .NET"
 ---
 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/service-bus-messaging/">Azure Service Bus</a> is an enterprise integration message broker.
 We need services like these to decouple various parts of our solutions.
 Over the last few months, I have been playing with a number of services that Microsoft groups together as <a href="https://azure.microsoft.com/en-us/resources/azure-integration-services/" target="_blank">Azure Integration Services</a>.
 This time around I decided to look into ways to interact with these services using the SDKs provided by Microsoft.
-In this post, I'll show how easy it is to integrate your .NET apps with Azure Service Bus.
+In this post, I'll show how easy it is to integrate a .NET apps with Azure Service Bus.

 Currently there are at least two Service Bus SDKs available as NuGet packages: